lavaclient/lavaclient/README.md

 - [Lavaclient REST](https://npmjs.com/lavaclient-rest-plugin)

+Have you made any plugins?
+If so tell us in our [discord server](https://discord.gg/BnQECNd)!

 ## Example usage

-The only setup example as of right now is for discord.js.
+The only setup example as of right now is for `discord.js`.

 ```ts
 import { Manager } from "lavaclient";